FPSB Board of Directors:

 Barry Horner, CFPUnited Kingdom

 Barry Horner, CFP, is chairperson of FPSB’s Board of Directors and is the chief executive for Paradigm Norton.
 Mr. Horner, together with the 46-strong Paradigm team has built one of the foremost respected and multi award winning U.K. financial planning practices.

 Mr. Horner is a regular contributor to the financial press.
 In 2008 he served as president of the Institute of Financial Planning.
-Mr. Horner is included in the top 20 of “˜The Most Influential Financial Advisers in the UK’.
+Mr. Horner is included in the top 20 of ‘The Most Influential Financial Advisers in the UK’.
 His term on the FPSB Board of Directors ends 31 March 2020.

 Noel Maye, MBA, CAEFPSB Chief Executive Officer

-Noel Maye is the chief executive officer of Financial Planning Standards Board.
+Noel Maye is the chief executive officer of FPSB.
 Before joining the organization, Maye was senior vice president of Certified Financial Planner Board of Standards, Inc. (CFP Board) in the United States, where he oversaw the international, legal, consumer and public affairs, and communications departments, and served as corporate spokesperson.
 Prior to CFP Board, he was an associate with Ogilvy, Adams & Rinehart, a New York-based public relations firm, where he specialized in working with financial services clients.

 Maye holds the Certified Association Executive credential, completed the National Association of Corporate Directors’ director training program, and qualified as a lead auditor for certification bodies through the American National Standards Institute.
 Born and raised in Ireland, he holds an undergraduate degree in electronic engineering from Trinity College Dublin, an MBA in business administration from the University of Colorado and INSEAD’s Executive Certificate in Global Management.
 As CEO, Mr. Maye is a non-voting member of FPSB’s Board of Directors.